kram/kram/README.md

 ## The future of Gus

-There is a lot of [stuff](https://github.com/zegl/Gus/labels/Feature) that needs to be implemented before Gus in complete.
+There is a lot of [stuff](https://github.com/zegl/Gus/labels/Feature) that needs to be implemented before Gus is complete.
 And **you** are very welcome to help! :ok_hand: